MicrosoftDocs/power-platform/power-platform/admin/create-edit-business-units.md

 - You can assign a security role to the business unit's default team.
 This is done to simplify security role management where all your business unit team members can share the same data access.

-- You can assign additional team to a business unit but there can only be 1 business unit per team.
+- You can assign additional team to a business unit but there can only be one business unit per team.

 - A team can consist of users from one or many business units.
 Consider using this type of team if you have a situation where users from different business units need to work together on a shared set of records.